Kaledin's degeneration theorem and topological Hochschild homology: Topological Hochschild homology and cyclotomic spectra

-Let $\mathcal{C}$ be a $k$-linear stable $\infty$-category\footnote{In the rest of this paper, we will generally use the language of stable $\infty$-categories \cite{HA}, and in particular work with $k$-linear stable $\infty$-categories rather than dg categories.
-We refer to \cite{cohn} for a comparison.} over a perfect field $k$ of characteristic $p> 0$.
+Let $\mathcal{C}$ be a $k$-linear stable $\infty$-category over a perfect field $k$ of characteristic $p> 0$.
 A basic invariant of $\mathcal{C}$ which we will use essentially in this paper is the \emph{topological Hochschild homology} $\THH(\mathcal{C})$.
-The construction $\THH(\mathcal{C})$ is one of a general class of \emph{additive} invariants of stable $\infty$-categories, including algebraic $K$-theory, and about which there is a significant literature; compare for example \cite{BGT}.
+The construction $\THH(\mathcal{C})$ is one of a general class of \emph{localizing} invariants of stable $\infty$-categories, including algebraic $K$-theory, and about which there is a significant literature; compare for example \cite{BGT}.

-The construction $\mathcal{C} \mapsto \THH(\mathcal{C})$ is naturally a functor to the homotopy theory of spectra.
+The construction $\mathcal{C} \mapsto \THH(\mathcal{C})$ is naturally a functor to the homotopy theory of spectra, and can be refined substantially to the homotopy theory of \emph{cyclotomic} spectra.
 By definition, $\THH(\mathcal{C} )$ is the Hochschild homology of $\mathcal{C}$ relative to the sphere spectrum rather than to an ordinary ring.
 As we show below, $\THH(\mathcal{C})$ contains significant information about the Hochschild homology $\HH(\mathcal{C}/k)$ and the spectral sequence for $\HP(\mathcal{C}/k)$.
 We begin by giving a brief overview of the relevant structure in this case.
-Compare also the discussion in numerous other sources, e.g., \cite{hesselholt-tp, blumberg-mandell-tp, AMN}.